uib/iam-scim/test1.md

 ## Infrastructure

 Messages will be delivered to the IntArk Rabbit MQ vhost provided by the university, at the `ex_from_dfo` exchange.
-Messages emited should be delivered to the `ex_from_iga` exchange in the same vhost.
+Messages emitted should be delivered to the `ex_from_iga` exchange in the same vhost.

 The SCIM API will be exposed over the university's IntArk API gateway.